meyyappan055/variant-backend/README.md

 ### Features: ###
 Display a list of variants with size, color, and material information. <br>
 Add new variants with size, color, and material data through a POST request. <br>
-Delete an item by its ID.
+Delete an item by passing size,color and material as parameters.

 ### Installation: ###
 Clone this **https://github.com/meyyappan055/variant-backend.git**